Organization of Communist Internationalists of Greece–Spartacus: Elections

 In the 2007 Greek legislative election it was a central component in the United Anti-Capitalist Left electoral coalition.
-From 2009 it is a member of Front of the Greek Anticapitalist Left (ANTARSYA) coalition.
+Since 2009 it has been a member of Front of the Greek Anticapitalist Left (ANTARSYA) coalition.

-In the Greek legislative election, 2012 it broke with the Executive Bureau of the Fourth International which decided to switch support from Antarsya to Syriza.
+In the Greek legislative election, 2012 it broke with the Executive Bureau of the Fourth International which decided to switch support from ANTARSYA to Syriza.
 According to the section's Central Committee: "Unfortunately we realize with anguish that the Fourth International is not capable of playing the role it should play in this historical period and we wonder where we are going…" The Greek section has since helped to form the "Revolutionary Marxists" faction in the Fourth International.